scottbyrns/S4/README.md

 It is Swift X's mission to create concise, clear, and well-documented standards to which all Swift projects can conform.
 By standarzing certain common functionalities, Swift X allows for radically improved cross-project compatibility for anything Swift.
 More compatibility means more collaboration which benefits each individual project as well as the Swift community as a whole.

 Swift X strives to maintain the following core beliefs for all of its standards:
-- Unonpinionated
+- Inclusive
-    - Swift X does not want to provide any opinion as to how your project should be structured or how it should function.
-Our only purpose is to facilitate cross-project communication.
+    - Our purpose is to facilitate cross-project communication.
 - Performant
     - Conforming to Swift X standards should have the minimum possible impact on performance possible.
 - Minimum viable requirements